 The extremely dry spring coupled with the thin limestone soils of the Cotswolds has resulted in the rapid deterioration of infected trees - making Gloucestershire one of the most severely affected areas in Britain in 2020.

 Ash dieback, Chalara or Chalara dieback is a disease that affects ash trees and is caused by a fungus called Hymenoscyphus fraxineus.
 The disease originated in Asia and its spread attributed to the movement of plants as part of the global trade.
 The fungus spreads quickly as its spores are windborne.

 Ash dieback can affect ash trees of all ages, although younger trees succumb to the disease much quicker.
-As the name suggests, the disease causes ash trees to slowly die, drop limbs, collapse or fall.
+As the name suggests, the disease causes ash trees to slowly die, drop limbs or branches, collapse or fall.

 Signs of the disease include;

 - Leaves developing dark patches in the summer.
 They then wilt, turn black and begin to fall to the ground

 - Dark brown lesions develop where branches meet the trunk

 - Shoots, especially those on the crown dieback during the summer

 Once a tree is infected the disease is usually fatal.
 There is no cure, but some trees are less susceptible than others.

 Over the spring and summer, the ranger team has been assessing and monitoring the health of the ash trees on land that we manage.
 As a result of these surveys, we have identified a large number of trees across the portfolio that pose a risk to public safety and unfortunately are now in urgent need of felling.